henry2004y/Batsrus.jl/docs/src/man/examples.md

 ```

 ## Output format conversion
 We can convert 2D/3D BATSRUS outputs `*.dat` to VTK formats.
+It uses the VTK XML format writer [writeVTK](https://github.com/jipolanco/WriteVTK.jl) to generate files for Paraview and Tecplot.
 The default converted filename is `out.vtu`.

 ASCII Tecplot file (supports both `tec` and `tcp`) and binary Tecplot file (set `DOSAVETECBINARY=TRUE` in BATSRUS `PARAM.in`):
 ```